magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37115-unnecessary-only-0-left-notice-is-shown-on-the-configurable-product-page.md

 labels: QPT patches,Quality Patches Tool,QPT,MQP,Support Tools,QPT 1.1.2,Magento,Adobe Commerce,on-premises,cloud infrastructure,product page,configuration,Only 0 left,notice,2.4.2,2.4.2-p1,2.4.2-p2
 ---

-The MDVA-37115 patch solves the issue where the unnecessary "Only 0 left" notice is shown on the configurable product page.
+The MDVA-37115 patch solves the issue where the unnecessary *Only 0 left* notice is shown on the configurable product page.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.2 is installed.
 The patch ID is MDVA-37115.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.

 ## Affected products and versions